keiko713/sakura/README.md

 [SAKURA PHOTOS](http://sakura.playshiritori.com/)
 ==========

-Let's look beautifule japanese SAKURA pictures from twitter!
+Let's look at beautiful Japanese SAKURA pictures from Twitter!

-This application shows the photos that were tweeted with #桜2012 has tag.
+This application shows the photos that were tweeted with #桜2012 hash tag.